-These functions are used to either create or destroy enclaves:
+These functions are used to create or destroy enclaves:

+- sgx create enclave

+- sgx_create_enclave_ex

-- sgx_create_enclave - sgx_destroy_enclave
+- sgx_destroy_enclave

 Quoting Functions

 These functions allow application enclaves to ensure that they are running on an Intel(R) Software Guard Extensions environment.

 To run these functions in the hardware mode, you need to access to Internet.
 Configure the system network proxy settings if needed.